 One tip to remember is that speaking Spanish will help you greatly.
-You'll be treated differently than if you speak English all the time, it'll help you assimilate to Peru, and it'll get you cheaper prices.
-If you're looking to learn Spanish, the two programmes I recommend are Synergy Spanish and Fluent in 3 Months.
+You'll be treated differently than if you speak English all the time, it'll help you assimilate to Peru, and you'll be able to communicate easier.
+If you're looking to learn Spanish, check out Synergy Spanish, Rosetta Stone, and Fluent in 3 Months.

 So they decided to create an organised system back in 2006 called El Metropolitano.
 Fastforward to now, 7 years later there's one line with 38 stops.
-Not much, but it's something.
+Not much, but it's a start.
 It's expensive though.
 At 2 soles per ride it'd double what many combis were charging.
 And forget about paying just a china (50 cents) for a short ride.
 There are no fare takers, Peru has entered the 21st century and is using cards.

-The good news is that they're making an effort to be fair and organised, the bad news is that they've got a way to go.
+The good news is that they're making an effort to be fair and organised, the bad news is that they've got a way to go, a long way.